one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 docker-compose -f docker-compose-debug.yml up
 ```

-To ensure application running in Debug mode, You're able to see the
+To ensure application running in Debug mode, you will be able to see the
 log `Listening for transport dt_socket at address: 8000` before application logo starts.